karlnapf/shogun-wiki/Google-Summer-of-Code-2016-Projects.md

 # Google Summer of Code 2016
 Welcome Students (and mentors)!
 See [how to get involved](https://github.com/shogun-toolbox/shogun/wiki/Getting-involved) and our [GSoC blog posts](https://github.com/shogun-toolbox/shogun/wiki/GSoC-follow-up-blog-posts).

-# Potential projects.
+# Potential projects
 This is a growing list.
 To add, please create a new wiki page for each project that you describe.
 Name them as "GSoC_2016_project_XXX" etc. Here is a [template](GSoC_project_template).

 # Main focus
-This year's GSoC is about improving Shogun, rather than extending it.
-Exceptions allowed.
-We aim to recruit new *long-term* developers.
+This year's GSoC is about improving Shogun, rather than extending it (exceptions allowed).
+We also want to recruit new *long-term* developers.

  * *Fewer* new algorithms.
-Rather improve existing ones: Usability, efficiency, documentation, application
+Rather improve existing ones: easier use, efficiency, better documentation, more applications
  * *Fewer* students.
-More intense mentoring, interaction between students, blogging, documenting
+A chance for more intense mentoring, interaction between students, blogging, documenting

 **[Mentors (and students) this year](GSoC_2016_mentors_students)**

-**If you have questions about GSoC 2016, ask [Lea](https://github.com/shogun-toolbox/shogun/wiki/Lea-Goetz)**
+If you have questions about GSoC 2016, ask [Lea](https://github.com/shogun-toolbox/shogun/wiki/Lea-Goetz)

 # Projects
 **Bold** projects are more likely to happen. **ALL** students will be required to: